mtmiron/pyruby/README.md

  	(Ruby arrays become Python lists, Ruby exceptions are converted to Python runtime exceptions and rethrown properly, Ruby's nil becomes Python's None, etc.)

- * The code won't compile unless linked against, built with, or otherwise allowed to call C Ruby's API.
-The licensing is the same; see [Ruby's site](http://www.ruby-lang.org) for the source as necessary.
+ * The module can't be generated unless it's statically linked with Ruby's libraries.
+   To that end, an x86_64 libruby-static.a archive is included (from Ruby v1.9.1).

 ## What purpose does this serve?
 It has very few practical uses (I was a bored undergraduate).